jedrm/SureStartVAIL/README.md

 #### February 10, 2021

 - Tensors are multidimensional arrays and is usually represented by an array of 3R numbers in a 3-dimensional space.
 With its structure, it is able to do fast calculations simulataneously and update its values extremely fast.
 When doing the tensorflow calculations, it was faster than I thought since there were a lot of numbers that need to be computed, yet the runtime was still relatively fast.

+#### February 11, 2021

+- One real-world problem is credit card fraud detection.
+There are a lot of variables that are being kept track of when making purchases with a credit card and companies can use a deep neural network to detect possible fraudulent transactions through a classification problem.
+A dataset that I found can be found in [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+One possible deep learning algorithm for it would be a feed-forward neural network as we can do a classification problem given a large enough dataset.
+The feed-forward neural network is also simple and has less chance of overfitting the dataset that was given for this particular problem.